chartie8/thomas_eakins/thomas eakins and his allegory/README.md

 .ve-header "Thomas Eakins and His Allegory" wc:William_Rush_Carving_his_Allegorical_Figure_of_the_Schuylkill_River_G446.jpg

 Thomas Eakins (1844-1916) is a late-ninetheenth century American realist painter and photographer.
-In 1876, Eakins painted a portrait of American sculptor William Rush (1756-1833) observing a model as he carves his *Allegorical Figure of the Schuylkill River,* shown below.
+In 1876, Eakins painted this portrait of American sculptor William Rush (1756-1833) observing a model as he carves his *Allegorical Figure of the Schuylkill River,* shown below.

 .ve-media wc:Thomas_Eakins_-_William_Rush_Carving_His_Allegorical_Figure_of_the_Schuylkill_River,_Study_-_1979.14.5_-_Yale_University_Art_Gallery.jpg